Dynamics of Local Elasticity During Training of Neural Nets: Introduction

-Just as the late time lowerbound $C(t,\x,\x')$ is expected to have a non-trivial dependence on $(\x,\x')$, similarly the range of values attained by $S_{\rm rel}(\x,\x')$ in the early times, $[t_1,t_2]$, is also expected to have a strong dependence on the data pair $(\x,\x')$.
-We anticipate that the there exists proximity conditions on the pair $(\x, \x')$ which if true/false then it would consequentially raise/lower the value of $S_{\rm rel}(\x,\x')$ for $t \in [t_1,t_2]$ and also the value of $C(t,\x,\x')$ for all $t > t_*$ - while still maintaining the distinction between the early time (before $t_*$) and late time (after $t_*$) behaviour.
-Hence in words, we conjecture that neural regression is characterized by a time scale $t_*$ about which they undergo a ``phase transition" - that compared to the early times, they behave ``less elastically" in the later stages of the process.
+We recall that in above, the $t-$dependence of $S_{\rm rel}$ has been suppressed for notational clarity.
+Also, just as the late time lower bound $C(t,\x,\x')$ is expected to have a non-trivial dependence on $(\x,\x')$, the range of values attained by $S_{\rm rel}(\x,\x')$ in the early times, $[t_1,t_2]$, is also expected to have a strong dependence on the data pair $(\x,\x')$.
+We anticipate that the there exists proximity conditions on the pair $(\x, \x')$ which if true/false then it would consequentially raise/lower the value of $S_{\rm rel}(\x,\x')$ for $t \in [t_1,t_2]$ and also the value of $C(t,\x,\x')$ for all $t > t_*$ -- while still maintaining the distinction between the early time (before $t_*$) and late time (after $t_*$) behaviour.
+Hence in words, {\it we observe that neural regression is characterized by a time scale $t_*$ about which they undergo a ``phase transition" - that compared to the early times, they behave ``less elastically" in the later stages of the process.}

+Our experiments also reveal another distinguishing feature between the two phases above -- that during the initial elastic phase, $S_{\rm rel}(t)$ is a rapidly increasing function of time while in the late phase it is not.